 Even with the surge of interest in AI, influencers and industry execs recognize the connection between fans and creators as something unique.
 Maintaining that connection and true identity of a creator will only become more important as AI adoption grows.

 “Consumers are more likely to buy into a creator brand partnership when it feels real and tells a story synonymous with the creator’s ethos,” said Lin Dai, CEO of the Web3 data platform OneOf.
 “When a partnership feels random or disconnected from a creator’s personal interests, consumers will tune out.
 It’s important for creators and brands to be strategic when it comes to partnerships in order to amplify brand loyalty and drive revenue.”

 Compared to the uneventful swag offerings from the previous year, this time around, various brands, such as DirecTV, Feevee, Shutterstock and TikTok, brought a diverse range of swag items.
 Maybe a sign that the economy isn’t as bad as it may seem?
 A wishful thought.
 Goodies encompassed items like hats, bags, pins, books, delectable treats, and even coupons for discounts (which quickly disappeared due to high demand).
 Netflix also joined the swag scene, offering complimentary items like Funko Pops, socks, t-shirts, and more.
 However, there was a catch.
 Netflix swag wasn’t simply on display: You had to test your skills at a crane machine to claim these goodies.

 Elsewhere from Advertising Week:

-10:50 Cracking the code of creative resonance and performance, The Great Minds Stage
+10:50 Unlocking the power of AI for advertisers, The Great Minds Stage

 More in Marketing